 Salisbury junction improvements

-Wiltshire Council is proposing to improve three key junctions around Salisbury - Exeter Street Roundabout, Harnham Gyratory and Park Wall Junction - for cyclists, pedestrians and motor vehicles.
+Wiltshire Council undertook a feasibility study aimed at improving three key junctions around Salisbury - Exeter Street Roundabout, Harnham Gyratory and Park Wall Junction - for cyclists, pedestrians and motor vehicles.

 Public Consultation June - July 2021